A 24 hour ATM and 7-Eleven are available at the lobby for your needs.

-4 minutes walk to The Medan Tuanku Monorail Station, which is located across the road from our hotel.
-Trains from this station go directly to KL Sentral, Kuala Lumpur's main transportation hub.
+It’s only a 4-minute walk to the Medan Tuanku monorail station which is located across the road from our hotel.
+Trains from this station will bring you directly to KL Sentral, Kuala Lumpur's main transportations hub.

-The Bukit Bintang shopping and entertainment area, which features Changkat Bukit Bintang, Pavilion Shopping Complex, LowYat Plaza and many more is located 3 stops from the Medan Tuanku Monorail Station (2.8km).
+The Bukit Bintang shopping and entertainment area, which features Changkat Bukit Bintang, Pavilion Shopping Complex, LowYat Plaza and many more, are located 3 stops from the Medan Tuanku monorail station (2.8km).